Elections in Cuba: United States

+The United States does not consider Cuba a democracy and sees it as one of the primary reasons to continue its embargo against Cuba.

 U.S. State Department: Country Reports on Human Rights Practices: "Candidates for provincial and national office must be approved in advance by mass organizations controlled by the government.
 In practice a small group of leaders, under the direction of the president, selected the members of the highest policy-making bodies of the CP, the Politburo, and the Central Committee."

 "In 2003 there were national elections in which 609 candidates were approved to compete for the 609 seats in the National Assembly.
 The CP was the only political party allowed to participate in the elections.
 A small minority of candidates did not belong formally to the CP but were chosen through the same government-controlled selection process.
-The government saturated the media and used government ministries, CP entities, and mass organizations to urge voters to cast a “unified vote” where marking one box automatically selected all candidates on the ballot form.
+The government saturated the media and used government ministries, CP entities, and mass organizations to urge voters to cast a "unified vote" where marking one box automatically selected all candidates on the ballot form.

 During the year there were elections for nearly 15 thousand local representatives to the municipal assemblies.
 After the first run-off election, the government reported that 96.6 percent of the electorate had voted.
 While the law allows citizens not to vote, CDRs often pressured neighborhood residents to cast ballots.
 According to the Cuban Commission for Human Rights, the government blacklisted those who did not vote.
 Although not a formal requirement, in practice CP membership was a prerequisite for high-level official positions and professional advancement."